U.S. says progress with China on North Korea U.N. sanctions, true test is Russia

 UNITED NATIONS (Reuters) - The United States is making progress in talks with North Korean ally China on imposing new United Nations sanctions on Pyongyang over its latest missile test, but Russia's engagement will be the "true test," U.S. Ambassador to the U.N.
-Nikki Haley said on Tuesday.
+Nikki Haley said.

 The United States gave China a draft resolution nearly three weeks ago to impose stronger sanctions on North Korea over the July 4 missile launch.
 Haley had been aiming for a vote by the 15-member Security Council within weeks, senior diplomats said.

 "We're constantly in touch with China ...
-Things are moving but it's still too early to tell how far they'll move," Haley told reporters, adding that she was pleased with China's initial response to the U.S. proposal because it showed "seriousness."
+Things are moving but it's still too early to tell how far they'll move," Haley said on Tuesday, adding that she was pleased with China's initial response to the U.S. proposal because it showed "seriousness."

-"We know that China's been sharing and negotiating with Russia, so as long as they are doing that, we're going to continue to watch this closely to make sure it is a strong resolution," she said.
+"We know that China's been sharing and negotiating with Russia, so as long as they are doing that, we're going to continue to watch this closely to make sure it is a strong resolution," she told reporters.

 China's U.N.
 Ambassador Liu Jieyi told reporters: "We are making progress, it requires time, but we're working very hard."